 It can be deceptively easy to mix and master a track, but what happens to the sound when it leaves the speakers?

-Our friends at Get That Pro Sound give a rundown on sound design techniques that will seduce your listeners’ ears into hearing exactly what you want.
+Our friends at Get That Pro Sound are here to deliver a crash course on sound design tricks 101 that will seduce your listeners’ ears into hearing exactly what you want.
+Music producers, pay attention!

-With using mere basic knowledge about psychoacoustic principles, you can find creative ways to bring your listeners a more powerful, clear, and ‘larger than life’ experience.
-By understanding how the hearing system interprets sounds, we can creatively and artificially recreate certain responses to particular audio phenomena, particularly EQ, compression and reverb.
+Using basic knowledge about psychoacoustic principles, you can find creative ways to bring your listeners a more powerful, clear, and “larger than life” experience.
+By understanding how our ears interpret sounds, we can creatively and artificially recreate certain responses to particular audio phenomena, particularly EQ, compression, and reverb.

-Named after Dr. Helmut Haas (who first described it in 1949), this principle can be used to create an illusion of spacious stereo width…starting with just a single mono source.
+Named after Dr. Helmut Haas (who first described the effect in 1949), this principle can be used to create an illusion of spacious stereo width…starting with just a single mono source.

-Haas was studying how ears interpreted the relationship between originating sounds and their ‘early reflections’ within a space.
-His conclusion was that – as long as early reflections and identical copies of original sounds are heard less than 35ms after (and at a level no greater than 10dB louder than the original) – the two sounds will be interpreted as a single one.
+Haas was studying how ears interpreted the relationship between originating sounds and their “early reflections” within a space.
+His conclusion was that as long as early reflections and identical copies of original sounds are heard less than 35ms after (and at a level no greater than 10dB louder than the original), the two sounds will be interpreted as one.

-The directivity of the original sound would be essentially preserved, but because of the subtle phase difference, the early reflections/delayed copy would add extra spatial presence to the perceived sound.
+The direction of the original sound would be preserved, but because of the subtle phase difference, the early reflections/delayed copy would add extra spatial presence to the perceived sound.

 Of course, there’s nothing stopping you from slightly delaying one side of a real stereo sound.
 For example, you might want to spread your ethereal synth pad to epic proportions.
-Just be aware, however, that you’ll also be making it that much more ‘unfocused’ as well.
-For pads and background guitars though, this is often entirely appropriate.
+Just be aware that by doing this you’re also making it more “unfocused.”
+But for pads and background guitars, this is often entirely appropriate.

-As you play with the delay time setting, you’ll notice that too-short delays result in a pretty nasty out-of-phase sound.
-Meanwhile, too-long delays will break the illusion, and you’ll start to hear two distinct and separate sounds.
-You’re looking for something in between, which will sound just right and help you catch the space you want.
+As you play with the delay’s time setting, you’ll notice that very short delays result in a pretty nasty out of phase sound.
+Meanwhile, very long delays will break the illusion, and you’ll start to hear two distinct and separate sounds.
+You want something in-between.

 A word of caution: Don’t overdo it.
-In a full mix, use the Haas Effect on one or two instruments, maximum.
-This helps you avoid unfocusing the stereo spread and being left with phasey mush.
+In a full mix, use the Haas effect on one or two instruments at most.
+This helps you avoid stereo spread that sounds like phasey mush.

 There are limits to how well our ears can differentiate between sounds that occupy similar frequencies of human hearing.

-Masking occurs when two or more sounds sit in the exact same frequencies.
-Generally, the louder of the two will either partially or completely obscure the other, which then seems to ‘disappear’ from the mix.
+Masking occurs when two or more sounds sit in the exact same frequency.
+Generally, the louder sound will either partially or completely obscure the other, which then seems to “disappear” from the mix.

-Obviously, this is a pretty undesirable ‘phenomenon,’ and it’s one of the main things to be aware of throughout the whole writing, recording, and mixing process.
+Obviously, this is a pretty undesirable effect, and it’s one of the main things to be aware of throughout the writing, recording, and mixing process.
 It’s also one of the main reasons EQ was developed, which can be used to carve away masking frequencies during the mixing stage.

 Our audio trick?
-Avoid masking problems during the writing and arranging stages by using notes and instruments that occupy their own frequency ranges.
+Avoid masking problems during the writing and arranging stages by using great sounds that occupy their own frequency ranges.

-Even if you’ve taken precautions, masking will still sometimes occur at the mix, and it’s difficult to determine why certain elements sound different solo than they do in the full mix.
+Even if you’ve taken precautions, masking will still sometimes occur, and can be difficult to determine why certain elements sound different soloed versus how they sound in the full mix.

-Although the root notes/dominant frequencies of the sound have the space they need, the sound harmonics (that also contribute to the overall timbre) appear at different frequencies.
-These may still be masked, which is a point where EQ might come to the rescue.
+Although the root notes/dominant frequencies take up most of a sound’s space, a sound’s harmonics (that also contribute to the overall timbre) also appear at different frequencies.
+These might be masked, which is a point where EQ might come to the rescue.

-As mentioned in the introduction, when confronted with a high-intensity stimulus, he middle ear muscles involuntarily contract.
-This decreases the amount of vibrational energy that transfers to the sensitive cochlea, which converts sonic vibrations into electrical impulses for processing by the brain.
-Basically, the muscles close to protect the more sensitive structures of the ear.
+When confronted with a high-intensity stimulus, the middle ear muscles involuntarily contract.
+This decreases the amount of vibrational energy sent to the sensitive cochlea — the part of the ear that converts sonic vibrations into electrical impulses for processing by the brain.
+Basically, the muscles close in order to protect the more sensitive structures of the ear.

 This principle is often used in cinematic sound design techniques and is particularly useful for simulating the physiological impact of massive explosions and high-intensity gunfire (without inducing hearing-damage lawsuits).

-The ears’ reflex to loud sounds can be simulated by manually playing with fine dynamics of sound.
-You can make that explosion appear quite loud by artificially shutting down the sound following the initial transient.
+You can make an explosion appear quite loud by artificially shutting down the sound following the initial transient.
 The brain will immediately perceive it as louder and more intense than the sound actually is.
 This also works well for booms, impacts, and even drops in a club or electronic track.

-If you take only one thing away from this article, hear this: The ears’ natural frequency response is non-linear.
-More specifically, our ears are more sensitive to mid-range sounds than frequencies at the extreme high and low ends of the spectrum.
-We generally don’t notice this, as we’ve always heard sound this way and our brains take the mid-range bias into account.
-It does, however, become more apparent during mixing, where relative levels of instruments (at different frequencies) change depending on the overall volume you’re listening at.
+If you take only one thing away from this article, make it this: The ears’ natural frequency response is non-linear.
+Our ears are more sensitive to mid-range frequencies than those that sit at the extreme high and low ends of the spectrum.
+We generally don’t notice this, as our brains take the mid-range bias into account.
+However, it becomes more apparent during mixing, where relative levels of instruments (at different frequencies) change depending on the overall listening volume.

-This nonlinear hearing phenomenon was first written about in 1933 by researchers Harvey Fletcher and Wilden A. Munson and although the data and graphs they produced have since been improved upon, they were close enough that ‘Fletcher-Munson’ is still used as a shorthand phrase for everything related to ‘equal loudness contours’.
+This non-linear hearing phenomenon was first written about in 1933 by researchers Harvey Fletcher and Wilden A. Munson.
+Although the data and graphs they produced have since been improved upon, they were close enough that “Fletcher-Munson” is still used as a shorthand phrase for everything related to “equal loudness contours.”

-The best mixes result from taking the end listener and their environment into account, not necessarily mixing something that only sounds great in a $1 million studio.
+The best mixes result from taking the end listener and their environment into account, not necessarily mixing something that only sounds great in a million dollar studio.

 So, how do our ears’ sensitivity to the mid-range manifest on a practical level?
 Try playing back any piece of music at a low level.
-Now gradually turn it up: As the level increases, you might notice that the ‘mid-boost’ bias of your hearing system has less of an effect, with the high- and low-frequency sounds seeming proportionally louder (and closer, which we’ll go into in the next tip).
+Now, gradually turn it up.
+As the volume increases, you might notice that the “mid-boost” bias of your hearing system has less of an effect, and high and low-frequency sounds seem proportionally louder (and closer, which we’ll go into in the next tip).

-This trick can be applied in any number of ways, from treating the whole mix to some (careful) broad EQ at mixdown/mastering to applying a ‘scoop’ to just one or two broadband instruments or mix stems (i.e. the drums and guitars submix).
-As you gain experience and get your head around this principle (you might even already be doing it naturally), you can build your track arrangements and choices of instrumentation with an overall frequency dynamic — right from the beginning.
+This trick can be applied in any number of ways, from treating the whole mix to some (careful) broad EQ during mixdown/mastering to applying a “scoop” on one or two broadband instruments or mix stems (i.e. the drums and guitars submix).
+As you gain experience and get your head around this principle, you can build your track arrangements and choices of instrumentation with an overall frequency dynamic — right from the beginning.

 Remember to be subtle: It’s easy to overdo any kind of broad frequency adjustments across a whole mix.
 If in doubt, leave it for mastering.